 - The greatest payout amounts stemmed from allegations of misdiagnosis, surgical errors, and negligent treatment.

-- The average payout amount for cases involving brain damage, quadriplegia, and lifelong care was $944,664 in 2014.
+- The average payout amount for cases involving brain damage, quadriplegia, and lifelong care in 2018 is more than $1 Million.

-- The majority of medical malpractice cases involved inpatient care.
+- The majority of medical malpractice cases or44% involved inpatient care.

 The legal phrase “medical malpractice” refers to any type of professional negligence a healthcare professional or provider makes that results in harm, injury, or death to a patient.
 The plaintiff must prove the treatment he/she received was substandard or fell below accepted medical standards.
 Learning the most common types of medical malpractice can help you know whether you have grounds to file in Fort Lauderdale.
 The leading causes are as follows: